opacapp/multiline-collapsingtoolbar/README.md

 ## Installation

-If you are using gradle and the JCenter maven repository, installing the library is as simple as adding a new dependency statement.
+If you are using Gradle and the JCenter Maven Repository, installing the library is as simple as adding a new dependency statement.

 ```gradle
 dependencies {